LorenJAnderson/bsuite-applications/writeup/post.md

 The training time for a complete run of *bsuite* can take an hour on even the most basic algorithms.
 Considering that a few of the easiest *bsuite* environments could have shown poor performance in the above examples within mere minutes, one research avenue is to create a fast debugging system for reinforcement learning algorithms.
 In the spirit of *bsuite*, it should implement targeted experiments to provide actionable solutions for eliminating silent bugs.
 Such work would primarily act as a public good, but it could also help bridge the gap between RL theory and practice if it could embody the targeted nature of *bsuite*.

 ## 5. Model Improvement
 A natural milestone in the RL development cycle is getting an algorithm running bug-free with notable signs of learning.
-A common follow-up question to ask is "*How can I improve my model to yield better performance?*" The practitioner may consider choosing an entirely new model and repeating some of the above steps; usually, a more enticing option is directly improving the existing model by reusing its core structure and only making minor additions or modifications, an approach taken in the state-of-the-art RAINBOW DQN algorithm ([Hessel et al., 2018](https://ojs.aaai.org/index.php/AAAI/article/view/11796)).
-In this section, we discuss ideas regarding the improvement of pre-existing somewhat competent models.
+A common follow-up question to ask is "*How can I improve my model to yield better performance?*" The practitioner may consider choosing an entirely new model and repeating some of the above steps; a more enticing option is usually to improve the existing model by reusing its core structure and only making minor additions or modifications, an approach taken in the baseline RAINBOW DQN algorithm ([Hessel et al., 2018](https://ojs.aaai.org/index.php/AAAI/article/view/11796)).
+In this section, discuss how *bsuite* can be used to provide targeted improvements of  existing models and increase performance while mitigating compute time.

 ### 5.1 Increasing Network Complexity
+In DRL, the neural network usually encodes the policy, and its architecture directly affects the agent's learning capacity.
+The more complicated CNN architecture was a driver for the first superhuman performance of a DRL algorithm on the ATARI suite due to its ability to distill image data into higher-level features.
+Using *bsuite* can provide a quick verification if an architectural improvement produces its intended effect.

+*Example*: Figure X shows the results of PPO against PPO with a recurrent neural network.
+As mentioned in a previous example, RNNs aid memory and were originally incorporated into DRL as a way to deal with POMDP dynamics.
+The results on *msuite* display the substantial increase in memory capability while sacrificing on credit assignment.
+This example highlights how *bsuite* can provide warnings of possible unexpected decreases in certain capabilities, which must be monitored closely by the practitioner.

 <div style="text-align: center;">